 Not that the pair need an occasion per se, to go all out celebrating their fanciful romance.

-Last September the fact that it was Saturday was enough for Wilson, who elevated date night by closing down the Seattle Art Museum so his queen could frolic (and Instagram) in peace.
+In September 2017, the fact that it was Saturday was enough for Wilson, who elevated date night by closing down the Seattle Art Museum so his queen could frolic (and Instagram) in peace.
 "When Ya Man Shuts Down The Museum For #DateNight," she captioned one video of the dreamy experience.
 "Still Got My Head Spinnin'."

-More than two years into their marriage, Ciara has adjusted to the near permanent giddiness.
+More than three years into their marriage, Ciara has adjusted to the near permanent giddiness.
 While their life isn't always, say, tobogganing on the Great Wall of China or attending Ladies' Day at Royal Ascot in a hat and tails, she feels equally blissed out hitting up her local Seattle grocery in sweatpants or helping her little "rock star" Future perfect his Michael Jackson-inspired moonwalk.

 Or, really, anytime she gets to watch her man do his thing, whether that's lead his team toward the end zone or guide their kids toward adulthood.
 "It's just really sweet to see him," she told E!
 News.
 "Sometimes I just sit back and I smile, and he's looking at me like, 'What are you smiling for?'
 'Oh, for so many reasons.'"

-Because, really, her life looks a lot like what she envisioned when, as a freshman at Georgia's Riverdale High, when she wrote out her three-pronged approach for entertainment domination.
+Because, really, her life looks a lot like what she envisioned when, as a freshman at Georgia's Riverdale High, she wrote out her three-pronged approach for entertainment domination.
 First, she'd get discovered, which she did, signing with her first label, LaFace Records, at age 16, then release an album that would move at least 3 million copies.
 (Her 2004 debut Goodies actually sold 5 million.)
 "My third goal," she detailed to Harper's Bazaar last year, "was to have longevity."

 "There's something really sweet about how they are, they're so delicate but she's so tough at the same time," she told E!
 News of watching her brood.
 "So that's been really amazing to see and experience—it is a difference you know.
 It's hard to describe, but you feel it.
 It's been really fun."